Our Mission

 Our Afghan interpreters worked with Mentors on a daily basis, and were critical to our mission success.
 Given their higher education, understanding of various tribal practices, and common American habits, they were often in a position to help Mentors avoid situations that had the potential of having life threatening consequences.

 Our instructor cadre came from several different Afghan national security forces.
-These security forces had high public visibility due to the nature of their missions, and it made them most vulnerable to attack or assassination. members of the Taliban, al Qaeda, or the Haqqani Network.
+These security forces had high public visibility due to the nature of their missions, and it made them most vulnerable to compromise, attack or assassination by members of the Taliban, al Qaeda, or the Haqqani Network.
 The success of their highly dangerous missions were representative of the high level of knowledge, skills, and abilities developed at JATC, and applied in combat and security assignments.
 U.S. Mentors often trusted them with our lives.

 Operational Environment